Course Descriptions

 Multimodal

-In this course, students will identify the principles of good design in cartography along with recognizing the human vision and how it influences perception and cognition.
+Students will understand and implement principles of good design in cartography along with understanding the human vision and how it influences perception and cognition.
 The course will also cover the scope of contemporary thematic cartography and web mapping.
-Throughout the semester, students will demonstrate hands-on experience in designing and improving web-based maps.
+Students will gain hands-on experience in designing and improving web-based maps.
+In this course, students will:

-• apply the fundamentals of cartography for designing better maps
+• Learn the fundamentals of cartography and map design

-• practice GIS tools to improve the visual quality of cartographic products
+• Become familiar with using open source tools to improve the visual quality of web-based and other maps

-• practice various map types through independent design and exploration
+• Create maps through independent design and exploration

 GEOGRAPH 493S/693S / DACSS 693S – Spatial Decision Making and Support